Obando Church: History

-The Obando Church was built by the Franciscan Order, headed by Rev. P. Manuel de Olivencia, the first curate of Obando, on April 29, 1754.
-The church was destroyed in World War II during the fight for the liberation from the Japanese rule.
-According to some reports, the original statues of Our Lady of Salambao, Saint Clare and Saint Paschal Baylon were also destroyed during the fighting, and that the images presently venerated are commissioned replicas of the original images.
-The church was rebuilt in 1947 through the efforts of Rev. Fr.
-Marcos C. Punzal with the help of local Obandeño parishioners.
+The Obando Church was built by the Franciscans, headed by Rev. Fr Manuel de Olivencia, the first curate of Obando, on April 29, 1754.
+The church was destroyed in World War II during the fight for the liberation from Japanese occupation.
+According to some reports, the original statues of Our Lady of Salambao, Saint Clare and Saint Paschal Baylon were also destroyed during the fighting, and the images presently venerated are commissioned replicas.
+The church was rebuilt in 1947 through the efforts of Rev. Fr Marcos C. Punzal and Obandeño parishioners.

-Other parish priests who also managed the Obando Church since the 1900s include: Rev. Fr.
+Other parish priests who also managed Obando church since the 1900s include: Rev. Fr.
 Juan Dilag, Rev. Fr.
 Padre Exequiel Morelos, Rev. Fr.
 Ricardo Pulido, Rev. Fr.
 Marcos Punzal, Rev Msgr.
-Rome R. Fernandez, Rev. Fr.
-Marcelo K. Sanchez, Rev. Fr.
+Rome R. Fernández, Rev. Fr.
+Marcelo K. Sánchez, Rev. Fr.
 Danilo G. delos Reyes, Rev. Fr.
 Avelino A. Sampana, and Rev. Fr.
 Virgilio C. Ramos.
 It was Rev. Fr.
-Rome Fernandez, with the assistance from the Cultural Commission of Obando, who revived the celebration of the Obando Fertility Rites or the Obando Dance in 1972.
-This was after a prohibition of the practice was imposed by an archbishop of Manila after World War II.
+Fernández, with the assistance from the Cultural Commission of Obando, who revived the celebration of the Obando Fertility Rites in 1972 after these were banned after World War II.